metomi/rose/sphinx/tutorial/rose/suites.rst

       TODO - remove triple quotes in cylc tutorial

-      Remember, in rose configuration files:
+      Remember, in Rose configuration files:

       * We don't use spaces around the equals ``=`` operator.
       * Environment variables shouldn't be quoted.